rylerbleau/SpaceGameTesting/README.md

 # SpaceGameTesting
 Build testing for 3D Space Game

 Steps for testing:

-1. download folder (WE WILL NEED TO LOCATE IT LATER SO KEEP IT SOMEWHERE SPECIAL)
+1. Click the big green 'Code' button, opening a dropdown

+2. click 'Download as Zip'
+  2a. if you have git installed you can do it that way as well, if so skip step 3

+3. export the zip to somewhere on your computer, make sure to remember where it is!

-2. open steam > library
+4. open steam > library

-3. click *Add a Game* in the bottom left, then *Add a non-steam game*, then *Browse*
+5. click *Add a Game* in the bottom left, then *Add a non-steam game*, then *Browse*

-4. locate the folder from step 1 and open it up
+6. locate the folder from step 3 and open it up

-5. double click the SpaceGame3D Application file
+7. double click the SpaceGame3D Application file

-6. you should now have SpaceGame3D as a steam game
+8. you should now have SpaceGame3D as a steam game

-7. LAUNCH
+9. LAUNCH